-Service and support: No matter what level of touring you choose, a good bike tour company will be sure you are well taken care of.
+Service and support: No matter what level of touring you choose, a good bike tour company will be sure your cycling holidays are as easily as possible.
 As independent travelers, we love knowing that while we’re riding the logistics are covered.
 Hotels or guest houses are booked.
 Many meals are included, and we’re armed with a ton of recommendations for sightseeing and restaurants.
 The routes are carefully selected.
 Plus…our favorite perk?
 Luggage is carried onto the next stop, so we are light on our bikes.

 Special interests: Now that we’re booking our next Italy bike tour, we realize how easy it is to select a European bike tour that matches our travel style.
-Think about what you want to see and do when you are off your bike: historic stops? traversing national parks? beach time? visiting a small family farm or vineyard?
+Think about what you want to see and do when you are off your bike: historic stops? traversing national parks? beach time? visiting olive groves or vineyards?
+Four star hotels?
 We chose the Matera to Lecce itinerary because we’ve never traveled to the Puglia region of Italy and because we’re interested in its many historic sites including two UNESCO World Heritage Sites, the Trulli of Alberobello and the Sassi and Rupestrian Churches of Matera.
 Check out our overview of all of Italy’s World Heritage Sites here.